Akshay-E/Gbins/README.md

-# G_BINS
+# Gbins
-Program for injecting natural and artificial broad band signals at raw volatge level into guppi raw files.
+Program for GUPPI raw broadband injections.
+Injecting natural and artificial broad band signals both at the raw volatge and intensity domain is possible.

 ## Dispersion by convolution :